germain-italic/adminer-docker-custom/README.md

 ## Features

 - ✅ Automatic **DESC** sorting on `id` column by default
-- ✅ Based on Adminer 5.3.0 (latest stable version)
+- ✅ Based on Adminer 4.8.1 (stable version)
 - ✅ Simple Docker configuration
 - ✅ Automatic redirection to force DESC order
+- ✅ Available on Docker Hub for instant use

 ## Quick Installation